Jon8897/interactive-troubleshooting-guide/README.md

 ### License

 This project is not open source.
 Unauthorized use, modification, or distribution is prohibited.
 See LICENSE for more details.

-## Next Steps
-1. Replace `yourusername` in the `git clone` command with your GitHub username.
-2. Modify any specific details as needed (e.g., additional setup instructions if you add dependencies).
-3. Let me know if you'd like any refinements or additional sections!